tlswg/tls13-spec/draft-ietf-tls-tls13.md

   usual.
 Values are defined in {{cipher-suites}}.

 legacy_compression_methods
-: Versions of TLS before 1.3 supported compression with the list of supported compression methods being sent in this field.
-For every TLS 1.3 ClientHello, this vector MUST contain exactly one byte set to zero, which corresponds to the "null" compression method in prior versions of TLS.
-If a TLS 1.3 ClientHello is received with any other value in this field, the server MUST abort the handshake with an "illegal_parameter" alert.
+: Versions of TLS before 1.3 supported compression of the plaintext prior to encryption, with the list of supported compression methods being sent in this field.
+TLS 1.3 clients MUST send a field that corresponds to the "null" compression method in older versions of TLS (that is, a vector containing a single zero octet: 0x0100).
+  If a TLS 1.3 ClientHello is
+  received with any other value in this field, the server MUST abort the handshake with an "illegal_parameter" alert.
 Note that TLS 1.3 servers might receive TLS 1.2 or prior ClientHellos which contain